 But the good news is that while insurance premiums are calculated based on perceived risk, there are still ways to save as an older driver.

 Retirement comes with many benefits; not least of which is the escape from the daily commute.
 Unless you’re planning on touring the country, the chances are that your weekly mileage will decrease significantly.
 Tell your insurance company about your retirement and you may be surprised to discover the changes this can make to your premium.

-You’re never too old to stop learning, so think about taking an advanced driving course such as the Institute of Advanced Motorists (IAM) driving certificate.
+You’re never too old to stop learning, so think about taking an advanced driving course.
+We reviewed the Pass Plus driving course to see whether or not it is worth doing!
 New drivers are often advised to go the extra mile in order to keep their insurance costs down and there’s no reason that older drivers can’t do the same.
 Even if the cost of the course outweighs the saving, it’s always good to pick up new skills.

 It always pays to shop around when looking for car insurance.
 There are a number of providers that create insurance policies specifically to cater to the over 50s and over 70s.
 These brokers may be able to provide the best deal and have specialist knowledge of habits of older drivers.
 If you have always dealt with insurance companies face to face or over the telephone, it might be worth searching online to find out if there are other providers with better deals.